 This article was created to be a brief synopsis of the law according to my understanding and is not legal advice.
 Knifeade is not a legal service provider.
 Using this site does not create a client/lawyer relationship.
 Because knife laws can be interpreted differently by different people and entities it is recommended that you consult legal counsel for specific information and guidance.

-Indiana does not have strict knife laws compared to other states.
-In fact, people will testify that it is one of the most knife-friendly states in the country.
+Indiana has relatively lenient knife laws compared to other states, and is often considered one of the more knife-friendly states in the nation.

 Here is everything you need to know about knife laws in Indiana.

 Our Top Rated “50-State-Legal” Knives

 *These knives are listed based on their broad legality across states, but always consult your local laws before making a purchase.